 - 4 leaves basil garnish (optional)

-- Cut the peppers in half, remove the seeds and white pith, then slice the peppers into thin strips.
+- Cut 4 whole bell peppers in half, remove the seeds and white pith, then slice the peppers into thin strips.

-- In a medium saucepan, heat the oil together with the garlic till softened on medium-low heat.
+- In a medium saucepan, heat 2 tablespoons olive oil together with 4 cloves garlic till softened on medium-low heat.

-- Add the sliced onions, increasing heat to medium and sauté till softened and translucent, but not brown.
+- Add 2 medium onions sliced, increasing heat to medium and sauté till softened and translucent, but not brown.

 - Add the sliced peppers then cover and cook for 15 minutes, stirring occasionally.

-- Stir in the tomato sauce/canned tomatoes and simmer uncovered on low heat for 15 minutes*, till the sauce has reduced.
+- Stir in 230 grams Italian tomato sauce, ¾ teaspoon salt and add ¼ teaspoon oregano, then simmer uncovered on low heat for 15 minutes*, till the sauce has reduced.

-- Turn off the heat and stir in the vinegar and capers.
-Taste for seasoning and add salt accordingly.
-Tear the basil leaves into quarters and stir them into the Peperonata.
-Serve warm or at room temperature with a drizzle of good quality olive oil and some crusty bread.
+- Turn off the heat and stir in 1 tablespoon wine vinegar and 1 tablespoon capers.
+Tear 4 leaves basil into quarters and stir them into the peperonata.
+Serve warm or at room temperature with a drizzle of good quality olive oiland some crusty bread.